-- 1. Use a flywheel strap wrench or holding tool (see Tools and Aids) to hold flywheel and loosen screw securing flywheel to crankshaft. - 2.
-Remove screw and washer. - 3.
-Use a puller to remove flywheel from crankshaft. - 4.
-Remove woodruff key from crankshaft.
+- Use a flywheel strap wrench or holding tool to hold flywheel and loosen screw securing flywheel to crankshaft - 2.
+Remove screw and washer. - Use a puller to remove flywheel from crankshaft. - 4.
+Remove woodruff key.

-Inspect flywheel for cracks and flywheel keyway for damage.
+Inspect flywheel for cracks, and flywheel keyway for damage.
 Replace flywheel if it is cracked.
 Replace flywheel, crankshaft, and key if flywheel key is sheared or keyway is damaged.

 Inspect ring gear for cracks or damage.
-Kohler does not provide ring gear as a serviceable part.
+Kohler does not provide ring gears as a serviceable part.
 Replace flywheel if ring gear is damaged.